-Georgia Southwestern State University is committed to provide both physical accessibility and access to information resources and technologies to individuals with disabilities.
-To that end, the Office of Accommodations and Access, located in Sanford Hall, provides support and resource information for students with documented qualifying disabilities and operates under the guidelines of Section 504 of the Rehabilitation Act of 1973 and theAmericans with Disabilities Act and its amendments (ADAAA).
+Georgia Southwestern State University is committed to providing both physical accessibility and access to information resources and technologies to individuals with disabilities.
+To that end, the Office of Accommodations and Access, located in Sanford Hall, provides support and resource information for students with documented qualifying disabilities and operates under the guidelines of Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act and its amendments (ADAAA).
 GSW strives to have a website that is accessible to all individuals.

-Report accessibility problems to Office of Accommodations and Access at evel-ye-nc-level-gsw.edu, for web accessibilityissues, please email University Relations univrel@gsw.edu.
+Report accessibility problems to Office of Accommodations and Access at evel-yn-oliver@gsw.edu, for web accessibility issues, please email University Relations univrel@gsw.edu.